Top 21 Best Twitch Streamers (2020)

 Brett “Dakotaz” Hoffman is a combination of most streamers found on this list, as not only is he a professional Fortnite player who frequently is seen playing but also making commentaries about the latest additions to Fortnite.

-With a near 4-million strong following on Twitch, as well as a YouTube channel that has a little over 3 million subscribers, Dakotaz is easily one of the largest personalities around.
+With a nearly 4-million strong following on Twitch, as well as a YouTube channel that has a little over 3 million subscribers, Dakotaz is easily one of the largest personalities around.

 6. Summit1g – 3,891,862 followers

-Summit1g’s streams are known for their educational value as he is unafraid to provide helpful tips and tricks for his viewers on whatever game he is playing at that particular moment.
+Summit1g is unafraid to provide helpful tips and tricks for his viewers on whatever game he is playing at that particular moment, making his streams known for their educational value.

 5. Riot Games – 3,936,393 followers